uc-cdis/covid19-tools/covid19-notebooks/readme.md

 ### "kaggle_data_analysis_04072020" notebook:

 In this notebook, we explore some of the demographic data associated with COVID-19 cases in the Chicagoland Pandemic Response Commons.
 Specifically, we focus on the individual-level dataset from Kaggle stratified by age and gender, which allows us to explore the demographic composition of the infected population, specifically gender and age structure.

+### "extended-seir" notebook:

+In this notebook we implement an extended SEIR model of the COVID-19 outbreak, fit probability distributions to model parameters, and apply monte carlo methods to the resulting stochastic model.